RoNotBroYT/Alert-buy-sell/README.md

 <P1>It helps traders buy and sell stuff in an instant.
 Self developed.</P1>
 ***
 <H1>What it does</H1>
-<P1>Its funtion is to anyaise charts and send aelts to tell the trader what is happing in every stock.
+<P1>Its funtion is to anyaise charts and send alerts to tell the trader what is happing in every stock.
-ALso once Version 1 is finshed, It will be able to buy and sell stocks off custom and perset alerts.
+Also once Version 1 is finshed, It will be able to buy and sell stocks off custom and preset alerts.
 This will take longer as I need to test it on paper trading to make sure it is not buggy.</P1>

 ***